 If you are a US citizen, or a Green Card, holder, and your worldwide income is over around $12 thousand a year (or $400 if you are self employed, or just $5 if you’re married to a foreigner but file separately), then the answer is yes, you need to file a US Federal Income Tax Return.
 You may also have to file a State Return, depending on the rules in the State where you last lived.

 Expats may also need to file an FBAR form to the Treasury by October 15th, with details of their foreign financial accounts, including bank and investment accounts.
-The threshold for filing FBARs is if you have held more than $10 thousand in total accounts outside the States during a given tax year.
+The threshold for filing FBARs is if you have held more than $10 thousand in total in foreign registered bank and investment accounts during a given tax year.

 Additionally, a FATCA form must be attached to your 1040 with further details of any foreign assets or investments.
 The threshold for filing FATCA reports is if you have more than $50 thousand in total accounts outside the States during a given tax year.

 Now for some good news!

 If you are a permanent resident in another country then you qualify for the Foreign Earned Income Exclusion.
 This allows you to earn up to around $100 thousand in another country without paying tax on it in the US.
 Beyond this, the US has income tax conventions with many countries, so that if you have already paid tax on your foreign income abroad you, you may be able to claim US tax credits up to the same value.
 In either scenario though, you still need to file a US tax return and claim the relevant provision by filing the relevant forms.

 You are also still entitled to all the usual exemptions: spouse, children, medical, mortgage interest, and property taxes.